Introduction

-- Delay: The 8085 can provide delays of any value, but it uses software to implemet the delay.
-The instruction are arranged to waste time.
-The main disadvantage of this scheme is 8085 is executing some instructions, it means that it is busy in doing work.
+- Delay: The 8085 can provide delays of any value, but it uses software to implement the delay.
+The instructions are arranged to waste time.
+The main disadvantage of this scheme is that 8085 executes some instructions, which means that it is busy doing work.

-- Counter: The 8085 can count number of pulses arriving at port.
-To implement this 8085 goes on checking port, if it is actuve it increasing counter by 1 and again goes on checking port.
-The same disadvantage, 8085 will have to execute instructions.
+- Counter: The 8085 can count the number of pulses arriving at the port.
+To implement this 8085 goes on the checking port, if it is active it increases the counter by 1 and again goes on the checking port.
+With the same disadvantage, 8085 will have to execute instructions.

-In a large system, where 8085 wastage time is critical, a separate time IC 8254 can be used.
+In a large system, where 8085 microprocessor wastage time is critical, a separate time IC 8254 can be used.
 8254 programmable interval timer consists of 3 identical 16-bit counters.
 These counters can work as counters or can provide accurate time delays.
-To operate as a counter, a 16-bit count is loaded and the desired mode of operation is selected.
+To operate as a counter, a 16-bit count is loaded, and the desired mode of operation is selected.
 The counters will work independently and generate the desired output.
-Now the 8085 Microprocessor job is to initialize and load counters.
+Now the 8085 Microprocessor’s job is to initialize and load counters.

 Difference between 8253 and 8254 programmable Interval Timer